 We try to make sure that the opportunities we offer students are inclusive and diverse, so no matter who you are, which site you study at, or what's happening in your life, we want to help make your experience at UWL truly transformative.
-That's why we won the National Union of Students (NUS) Students' Union of the Year 2018.
+That's why we have been ranked as the #1 SU in the UK for student satisfaction in the last two years!

-Our elected student leaders and course reps make sure that your views are heard by the University and nationally.
+Our elected student leaders and Course Reps make sure that your views are heard by the University and nationally.
 You'll also have plenty of opportunities to have your say about your UWL experience throughout the year, and if you want to represent students' views then you can run for election too.

 There are over 40 student groups led by student volunteers, who help us to provide opportunities to play sport, exercise, have fun and make friends.
 We run an exciting and diverse social programme for students at all three sites, and we have an award-winning student-run bar and café at our Ealing site.
-We have a wide range of different sport teams that get to train at the prestigious Ealing Trailfinders sporting grounds, the new Gunnersbury Park Sports Centre and our brand new on-site gym and fitness studio.
+We have a wide range of different sport teams that get to train at the prestigious Ealing Trailfinders sporting grounds, the Gunnersbury Park Sports Centre, Ealing Fields, and our new on-site Sports and Fitness Centre.